threadi/wp-personio-integration-light/readme.txt

 * Better check for third party functions
 * Compatibility with WordPress 6.4.2
 * Fixed missing styles with some blocks in Block Editor

+= 3.0.0 =
+* Compatible with WordPress Coding Standards 3.0
+* Now only compatible with PHP 8.0 or newer
+* And only compatible with WordPress 6.0 or newer
+* Removed 5 minutes cronjob as it is discouraged by WordPress (Migrate!!!)